 - Breadth and sophistication of undergraduate (and master's level) art historical training.

 - Extent of foreign language preparation in French, German, and other languages appropriate to area of concentration.

-- Be sure to fill out the Statement of Purpose portion of the online application.
-The Diversity Statement is optional.
+- Be sure to fill out the Academic Statement portion of the online application.
+The Personal Statement is optional.